-Faults Possible cause Action The engine does not turn when the electric starter button is Operating error Carry out the start procedure. (♠ p.
-58) pressed 12 V battery discharged Charge the 12-V battery. ◀ ( Check the open-circuit current.
-Fuse 1, 2 or 3 blown - Change the fuses of individual power consumers. ( p.
-178) Main fuse burned out - Change the main fuse. (🕮 p.
-174) No ground connection present Check the ground connection.
-Engine turns only if the clutch The vehicle is in gear Shift the transmission to neutral posi- lever is drawn tion.
+Faults Possible cause Action The engine does not turn when Operating error - Carry out start procedure. (p.
+67) the start button is pressed 12 V battery discharged Charge the 12-V battery. ◀ (🗐 p.
+183) Check the open-circuit current.
+Fuse 1, 2 or 3 blown Change the fuses of individual power consumers. (p.
+190) Main fuse burned out - Change the main fuse. (🕮 p.
+186) No ground connection present - Check the ground connection.
+Engine turns only if the clutch The vehicle is in gear Shift the transmission to neutral posilever is drawn tion.
 The vehicle is in gear and the Shift the transmission to neutral posi- side stand is folded out tion.
-The engine turns but does not start Operating error - Carry out the start procedure. ( p.
-58) Fuse 3 blown - Change the fuses of individual power consumers. (🕮 p.
-178) The plug-in connection of the - Connect the plug-in connection of the fuel hose connection is not connected fuel line.
-Error in the electronic fuel injection Read out the fault memory using the KTM diagnostics tool. &lt;
+Engine turns but does not start.
+Operating error Carry out start procedure. ( Fuse 3 blown Change the fuses of individual power consumers. ( Quick release coupling not joined - Join quick release coupling.
+Error in the electronic fuel injection Read out the fault memory using the KTM diagnostics tool. < Throttle opened while starting When starting, DO NOT open the throttle. - Carry out start procedure. (p.
+67)

-Faults Possible cause Action The engine turns but does not start Throttle opened while starting When starting, DO NOT open the throttle.Carry out the start procedure. (🗐 p.
-58) Engine has too little power.
-Air filter is very dirty Remove the air filter. ♣ (♠ p.
-109) Install the air filter. ♣ (♠ p.
-111) Fuel screen is very dirty - Change fuel screen. 🔏 Fuel filter is very dirty Check the fuel pressure.
-Error in the electronic fuel injection Read out the fault memory using the KTM diagnostics tool. &lt; Engine overheats Too little coolant in cooling sys- Check the cooling system for leakage. tem Check the coolant level. ( Radiator fins very dirty Clean radiator fins.
-Foam formation in cooling sys- Drain the coolant. ♣ (♠ p.
-199) tem Fill/bleed the cooling system. (🕮 p.
-200) Buckled or damaged radiator hose Change the radiator hose.
+Faults Possible cause Action Engine has too little power Air filter is very dirty Remove the air filter. ♣ (♠ p.
+113) Install the air filter. ♣ (🗐 p.
+115) Fuel screen is very dirty Change the fuel screen.
+Fuel filter is very dirty Check the fuel pressure.
+Error in the electronic fuel injection Read out the fault memory using the KTM diagnostics tool. < Engine overheats.
+Too little coolant in cooling sys- Check the cooling system for leakage. tem - Check the coolant level. (p.
+210) Radiator fins very dirty Clean radiator fins.
+Foam formation in cooling sys- Drain the coolant. ♣ (♣ p.
+212) tem Fill/bleed the cooling system.
+4 (🗐 p.
+213) Buckled or damaged radiator hose Change the radiator hose.
 Thermostat is faulty Check the thermostat.
-Fuse 4 blown - Change the fuses of individual power consumers. ( p.
-178) Defect in radiator fan system Check the radiator fan system.
+4 Fuse 4 blown Change the fuses of individual power consumers. (p.
+190) Defect in radiator fan system Check the radiator fan system.
+4 Air in cooling system Fill/bleed the cooling system.
+3 (☼) p.
+213) Malfunction indicator lamp lights up Error in the electronic fuel injection Read out the fault memory using the KTM diagnostics tool. <